nushell/nushell.github.io/book/loading_data.md

 # Loading data

-Earlier we saw how you can use commands like `ls`, `ps`, `date`, and `sys` to load information about your files, processes, time of date, and the system itself.
+Earlier, we saw how you can use commands like `ls`, `ps`, `date`, and `sys` to load information about your files, processes, time of date, and the system itself.
 Each command gives us a table of information that we can explore.
 There are other ways we can load in a table of data to work with.

 ## Opening files